Sosekie/Multi-modal-Input-for-Memo-Interaction/README.md

 # MMUI_project
 ## Already done:
-- Create the memo with the "pinch" gesture and say "Create".
-- Merge: point the 2 memo and say "Merge" to combine togheter on one unique memo.

-## Next steps:

-Priority:

 - Implement Merge speech recognition, speech trigger.
 - Implement a Virtual Memo from the Speech (create a new memo).
 - Catch the memo by the gesture

+## Next steps:

+Priority:
+- Improve catch memo function (don't overlap 2 memos while catching)
 - Upgrading the speech part for the Merge (merge the red one, or the green) (merge the red one on the green one)
+- Add some Interfaces on the screeen (see which function is ON/OFF)

 ## Environment